Vehicle Search

 • Measurement of the AFC of the audio path

-• Adjusting the levels (gain) of different amplifier channels to each other
+• Adjusting the levels (gain) of various amplifier channels to each other

-• Tuning of the car radio and the amplifier by monitoring the harmonic distortion, the AFC, and the waveform of the reproduced signal.
+• Tuning the car radio and amplifiers by monitoring the harmonic distortion, AFC, and waveform of the reproduced signal

 • Setting and adjusting the cutoff frequencies for crossovers and internal filters

-• Fine-tuning of the components of the audio system
+• Fine-tuning the components of the audio system

 Your benefits at Masori